-South Paulding High School's dress code is in accordance with the Board Policy JCDB-R in the Paulding County School District 2022-2023 Student and Parent Information Guide.
+South Paulding High School's dress code is in accordance with the Board Policy JCDB-R in the Paulding County School District 2023-2024 Student and Parent Information Guide.
 Students are to be dressed appropriately for the school day.
-The following is a list of some attire items which are inappropriate for school dress: Shorts that are more than 5 inches above the knee; Dresses or skirts more than 3 inches above the knee; Shirts, dresses, or tops that do not cover to the shoulder area; Shirts, dresses, shorts, or skirts worn with leggings that do not provide appropriate coverage; Holes and frays in shorts or pants that show skin that are higher than 5 inches above the knee; Graphic t-shirts with inappropriate depictions which can considered a distraction in school; No hats may be worn in the school building at any time.
+The following is a list of some attire items which are inappropriate for school dress: Shorts, skirts and dresses that come above mid-thigh; Shirts, dresses, or tops that do not cover to the shoulder area; Holes and frays in shorts or pants that show skin that are higher than mid-thigh; Garments with inappropriate depictions which can considered a distraction in school;